Master Plan for Aging

 Building a CA for ALL Ages and Abilities Together

 Six key stakeholder advisory committees advise on MPA implementation, providing recommendations to CalHSS and the Administration on matters of aging and disability services, programs, and policies.
 Meetings are open to the public and materials are available online.
 For more information, including meeting dates, please visit the stakeholder webpages below:

 - Alzheimer’s Disease & Related Disorders Advisory Committee

 - CA Elder & Disability Justice Coordinating Council

 - Disability & Aging Community Living Advisory Committee

-Webinar Wednesdays highlight key strategies of the Master Plan for Aging (MPA) and inform the development of MPA’s 2023-2024 initiatives.
-These webinars are an opportunity for the public and stakeholders to provide valuable input into MPA implementation, as well as share best practices, key considerations, challenges, and opportunities.
-You are invited to join and learn more about the MPA and discover opportunities to align across sectors and programs to develop person-centered programs, services, and policies.
+In 2022, the CA Department of Aging hosted a Webinar Wednesdays series to highlight key strategies of the Master Plan for Aging (MPA) and to inform the development of MPA’s 2023-2024 initiatives.
+These webinars were an opportunity for the public and stakeholders to provide valuable input into MPA implementation, as well as share best practices, key considerations, challenges, and opportunities.

-Each webinar features aging and disability leaders for an in-depth discussion, including time for Q&A with the audience.
-American Sign Language interpreting and Closed Captioning will be provided.
-The webinars are recorded and posted to CDA’s YouTube channel.
+Each webinar featured aging and disability leaders for an in-depth discussion, including time for Q&A with the audience.

 June 8, 2022: Alzheimer’s and Dementia in Focus